Biosai/lockd/README.md

 ## Overview

-Lokd is an open-source, trustless conditional escrow protocol.
+Lockd is an open-source, trustless conditional escrow protocol.
 Lock crypto for a recipient with automatic refund protection.
 No middleman, purely on-chain.

 ### How It Works

 ```
 ┌──────────────┐       lock()       ┌──────────────────┐
-│    Sender    │ ─────────────────► │       Lokd       │
+│    Sender    │ ─────────────────► │       Lockd      │
 └──────────────┘                    └──────────────────┘
                                             │
                  ┌──────────────────────────┼──────────────────────────┐